henrywu2019/BentoML/README.md

 svc.save()  # saves to $HOME/bentoml/repository/MyPredictionService/{version}/
 ```

-The generated BentoML bundle is a file directory that contains all the code files,
+The generated Kappa bundle is a file directory that contains all the code files,
 serialized models, and configs required for reproducing this prediction service for
 inference.
-BentoML automatically captures all the python dependencies information and
+Kappa automatically captures all the python dependencies information and
 have everything versioned and managed together in one place.

-BentoML automatically generates a version ID for this bundle, and keeps track of all
+Kappa automatically generates a version ID for this bundle, and keeps track of all
 bundles created under the `$HOME/bentoml` directory.
-With a BentoML bundle, user can
+With a Kappa bundle, user can
 start a local API server hosting it, either by its file path or its name and version:

 ```bash